Location and Contact

 Do not use lotions or creams on your arms or legs on the day of the test.
 Keep hands and feet warm for the test (wear gloves in the winter).
 Please wear comfortable clothing that will give easy access to your arms and legs.
 In some cases, we may ask you to change into a hospital gown.

-During your EMG
+During and after your EMG

 A brief history will be taken by the technologist.
-Based on your symptoms, the technologist will perform nerve conduction studies on your arm and legs.
+Based on your symptoms, the technologist will perform nerve conduction studies on your arms and legs.
 The neurologist will then review the test results and examine you.
 If necessary, they will do a special test done with a needle.
 The neurologist will discuss the test results with you and make recommendations based on the test results.

 This test will last approximately 45 minutes.
 However, some tests are shorter and in other cases they may be longer.